 First of all, you need to know exactly who you are looking to hire.
 Yes, you are looking to fill your open job positions.
 But with what type of candidates?
 Who is your ideal job candidate?
 If you want to be successful at hiring passive candidates, you need to think beyond your job description and job requirements stated there.

 This is why recruiters use candidate personas.
 A candidate persona is a semi-fictional representation of your ideal candidate for a specific job position.
-It encompassess much more than education, years of experience and skills.
+It encompasses much more than education, years of experience and skills.
 You need to find a person who would be a great fit not only for your open job position, but also for your company culture.
-Who are your ideal candidate?
+Who is your ideal candidate?
 What makes them tick?
 What values do they hold?
 What motivates them?
-Dig deep and try to define your ideal candidate’s work preferences, hobbies, values, etc.
+Dig deep and try to define your ideal candidate's work preferences, hobbies, values, etc.